Levy-Khintchin Theorem for best simultaneous Diophantine approximations

 \section{Miscellaneous Questions}

 \begin{enumerate} \item

-In Theorems \ref{thm:levy-d} and \ref{thm:jager}, we assume that $\R^d$ and $\R^c$ are equipped with the standard Euclidean norms.
+In Theorems \ref{thm:levy-d} and \ref{thm:jager}, we assume that $\R^d$ and $\R^c$ are equipped with standard Euclidean norms.
 Clearly, Theorems 1 and 2 are valid for any pair of Euclidean norms and by Theorem \ref{thm:Birkhoff}, the Levy constant does not depend on the particular choices of the Euclidean norms.
 However, we do not know what happens for a pair of general norms.
-Are these theorems valid when $\R^d$ and $\R^c$ are equipped with any norms?\\ If Theorem \ref{thm:levy-d} holds for any norms, does the Levy's constant depend on the norms? \item Is the measure $\nu_{d,c}$ in Theorem \ref{thm:jager}, absolutely continuous with respect to Lebesgue measure?\\ Is the support of $\nu_{d,c}$ an interval?
+Are these theorems valid when $\R^d$ and $\R^c$ are equipped with any norm?
+If Theorem \ref{thm:levy-d} is valid for any norm, does the Levy's constant depend on the norm?

+\item Is the measure $\nu_{d,c}$ in Theorem \ref{thm:jager}, absolutely continuous with respect to Lebesgue measure?\\ Is the support of $\nu_{d,c}$ an interval?
 Compute the measure $\nu_{2,1}$.

 \item Suppose $c=1$.
 Consider a flow $(g_t)_{t\in\R}$ defined by the matrices